mdw1982/MJournal/README.md

 QUIRKS AND SHANANEGANS
 -------------------------
 -	UPDATE ENTRY CLOSES PROGRAM: (10.15.22) verion 0.7.5.9: something is causing the program to simply exit with exit(0) after it's been sitting for a while.
 A while being longer than 30 minutes.
 The event triggering this program exit is hitting the update entry button to send an entry update back to the database.
 Added a function button in the button row to allow the program to be reloaded if it's been sitting for a while in an attempt to off-set this condition until I can understand and fix what's causing this.
---	10.17.22: this issue is being addressed.
-So, with any luck. soon I'll be able to remove this quirk from the list!
--- 	10.18.22: I've narroed down "where" the issue is and now just need to gather a little more information and fix the issue.
-At least now it doesn't bring down the program, but does prevent the entry update from being carried out.
-One of those intermittent issues that drive ya nuts.
+-- 10.21.22 This issue has been fixed and no longer vexes the program or me!
 -	RIGHT CLICK COPY, PASTE, SELECT AND SELECT ALL: There isn't any.
 Not yet anyway...
 I've been working hard on getting all the wrinkles smoothed out before tackling that feature, but it's coming.
 Its one of those things that sounds like it should be easy, but its not.
 I mean, C'mon...
 I've only been programming in Python for 3 months and I have a lot more to learn.